Explore the Trails

 San Andreas Fault Trail: Los Trancos Open Space Preserve - Learn about earthquake geology on this relatively flat, self-guided interpretive hike.
 One of the world’s longest and most active, the San Andreas Fault splits this preserve The trail starts on the left side of the Los Trancos Parking Area.
 Go through the fence and up the hill to station number 1; follow your map from there.
 This easy hike with minimal elevation change is well suited for children and those needing a less physically challenging outing.

 Triple Loop Hike: Los Trancos Open Space Preserve - This digital docent-led outing will take you through grassland, chaparral, and evergreen forest, and teach you about the incredibly interesting natural history of this area.
 This 2.5-mile triple loop hike will have an elevation gain of about 500 feet.

 Unique and Unusual: Pulgas Ridge Open Space Preserve - On this digital docent-led outing, you'll discover some of the unique characteristics that make Pulgas Ridge Open Space Preserve so special.
 On this moderate, 2.5-mile walk, you will follow along the Cordilleras, Polly Geraci, Dick Bishop, and Blue Oak Trails.
 This preserve is open to some amazing, but often-overlooked plants such as blue oak, and a delicate wildflower in the lily family called fetid adder's tongue.
 The dusky-footed woodrat, a California species of special concern, builds a large number of nests in this preserve.

 Upper Lake Interpretive Walk: Bear Creek Redwoods Open Space Preserve - Beginning at the Alma Parking Area, the 0.2-mile long, easy-access Upper Lake Loop Trail features habitat restoration sites and historical artifacts such as Ohlone mortars.
 This self-guided interpretive tour features nine stops along an accessible pathway that can easily accommodate mobility devices, strollers, and trail-users of all ages and abilities.

 Stories of Mount Umunhum

 The Stories of Mount Umunhum audio tour app allows you experience a virtual guided tour around the summit of Mt.
 Umunhum at your own pace.
-Learn how Mount Umunhum got its name and hear Air Force veterans, Native Americans and others tell their personal stories about life on the mountain.
+Learn how Mount Umunhum got its name and hear Air Force veterans, Indigenous peoples and others tell their personal stories about life on the mountain.